naofireblade/homebridge-weather-plus/README.md

 `"detailed"` [10 different categories](#a3)

 **extraHumidity**
 Separate humidity from the weather accessory to an own accessory if set to `true`.
 Default is `false`.
-Only available for compatibility mode `"eve"`.
+Only available for compatibility modes `"eve"` and `"both"`.

 **forecast**
 List of forecast days with 0 for today, 1 for tomorrow, 2 for in 2 days etc. Default are none `[]`.
 Maximum depends on the choosen [weather service](#choose-your-weather-service).